NYC sues FedEx for illegally shipping cigarettes to homes

 City and state officials have long fought in court to collect taxes on cigarettes sold by Indian-owned businesses.

 The Shinnecock Indian Nation did not immediately respond to a request for comment.
-Neither it nor the smoke shop are defendants in the lawsuit against FedEx.
+Neither it nor the smoke shop are defendants in the FedEx lawsuit.

-The lawsuit comes two days before New York Mayor-elect Bill de Blasio takes office, ending Bloomberg’s 12-year mayoralty.

 The case is City of New York v.
 FedEx Ground Package System Inc et al, U.S. District Court, Southern District of New York, No. 13-09173.